-Isaac Gradman, an attorney, book editor and the Managing Member of IMG Enterprises, is one of the country’s leading experts in mortgage-backed securities litigation and other legal issues stemming from the mortgage crisis.
+Isaac Gradman, an attorney, book editor and consultant, is one of the country’s leading experts in mortgage-backed securities litigation and other legal issues stemming from the mortgage crisis.
 While practicing as a commercial litigator at Arnold & Porter (formerly Howard Rice) in San Francisco, Isaac was involved in some of the earliest litigation arising from the subprime mortgage crisis, including the representation of PMI Mortgage Insurance Co., the second largest mortgage insurer in the country, in a suit against originator WMC Mortgage Corp. (and its parent, GE Money Bank), over misrepresentations relating to a $1 billion pool of subprime mortgages.
 This was one of the first actions of its kind.
 Isaac also defended PMI in an action by IndyMac Bank in the Northern District of California, in which IndyMac challenged PMI’s rescission of coverage as to a pool of over 6,000 loans for which IndyMac had refused to turn over loan files.

 Isaac is the editor of the acclaimed book written by Bill Frey of Greenwich Financial Services, entitled Way Too Big to Fail: How Government and Private Industry Can Build a Fail-Safe Mortgage System.
 Drawing on Frey’s 30 years in structured finance and his experiences building a mortgage backed securities system from the ground up in Russia, Way Too Big to Fail walks through the history of mortgage finance, the blunders that led to and prolonged the fallout from the mortgage crisis, and, most importantly, a plan for how to rebuild the mortgage finance system to attract private investors back to the U.S. market.
 The book is now available on BarnesandNoble.com and Amazon.com.